x87e/Context-Menu-Modifier-for-HTML-CSS/README.md

-# CLI - A collection of useful command line interface scripts

-*   Context Menu Modifier for HTML and CSS files.
+#  Context Menu Modifier for HTML and CSS files.
     - This script adds or removes custom HTML/CSS template links for the "New" context menu entry in Windows Explorer.